|Nutritional Guidelines (per serving)|

 - 1 cup unsweetened plain almond milk (or other non-dairy milk)

 - 1 large egg yolk (lightly beaten)

 - 1 1/2 teaspoons canola oil

-- Repeat until all of the batter is used, keeping the pancakes warm either on a plate beneath a towel or in a 200 F oven.
-Serve with toppings of choice.
+Repeat until all of the batter is used, keeping the pancakes warm either on a plate beneath a towel or in a 200 F oven.
+Serve with your favorite toppings.

 Tips and Variations